juliomeza/python_basic/README.md

-This repository contains some basic codes.
+This repository contains some python basic codes.